 …And The Double-Sided Sword of Denial

 Yet there exists a parallel phenomenon for some adults with ADHD: They endure people who remain “in denial” about ADHD and the sometimes-formidable challenges they are up against.
 In this way, the “denial” sword cuts both ways.
-So does an apparently lack of empathy.
+So can an apparent lack of empathy.

-Here’s the thing: I also facilitate a face-to-face group for adults with ADHD, and I receive many e-mails from adults who have ADHD.
-But I’ve not been privy to written rants from adults with ADHD (excluding those tortured souls who flame me as being a Pharma Shill or Whore!).
+Here’s the thing: I also facilitate a face-to-face group for adults with ADHD.
+And, I receive many e-mails from adults who have ADHD.
+But I’ve not been privy to written rants from adults with ADHD (excluding those tortured souls who flame me as being a Pharma Shill or Whore, despite no pharma funding).